aneeshdalvi/Stock-API-Web-App/README.md

-# Stock API Web Application
+# Stock Quotes Application using Stocks API

-This is a simple web application which uses the live Stock API and displays current prices using Google graphs and updates every 5 second.
+This is a simple web application which uses the live [Stock API](https://iextrading.com/developer/) and displays current prices using Google graphs and updates every 5 second.

 Technologies Used:
 1. HTML